-Yeh Hai Mohabbatein: Abhishek Verma Aka Adi Bids Goodbye, Here’s Who Will Replace Mrs Bhalla
+Yeh Hai Mohabbatein: Abhishek Verma Aka Adi Bids Goodbye, This Actress Will Replace Mrs Bhalla

 Ishita Shoots Adi

-In the latest promo, we saw Ishita holding gun and threatening Adi to leave Roshini!
+In the latest promo, we saw Ishita holding a gun and threatening Adi to leave Roshini alone!
 But since Adi doesn't leave her, he gets shot!
 It is said that Ishita will be sent to jail.
-Post leap, Ishita and Raman part way!
+Post leap, Ishita and Raman part ways!

 Abhishek Verma Thanks Fans

-Meanwhile, although Abhishek didn't confirm officially about his exit, he took to social media to thank fans for their love and support.
-While he was bashed by a few YHM fans, as he was seen in negative role, Anita (Shagun) supported him!
+While Abhishek didn't confirm officially about his exit, he took to social media to thank fans for their love and support.
+He was bashed by a few YHM fans, as he was seen in negative role, while Anita (Shagun) supported him!
 She asked him to ignore negative comments as he is doing a fab job!

 Abhishek Writes

 "Actors are some of the most courageous people. 🙂🙃 With every scene we stretch ourselves emotionally and physically too, risking criticism and judgement.
-Actors are willing to give their entire lives to a moment to make it real whether its a positive emotion or a negative 😊"
+Actors are willing to give their entire lives to a moment to make it real whether its a positive emotion or a negative 😊" - (sic)

 Abhishek Thanks Fans For Their Love & Appreciation

 "But its NOT who we are in REAL 😊 We are fortunate as we get to portray different characters😇 some characters are good , some are bad.
-Just wanna say THANK YOU to all the fans for giving me so much of love and appreciation. 🙏🏻♥️♥️♥️ 🙏🏻."
+Just wanna say THANK YOU to all the fans for giving me so much of love and appreciation. 🙏🏻♥️♥️♥️ 🙏🏻." - (sic)

 Aly Is Missing Abhishek

-Aly shared a picture snapped with Abhishek and wrote, "We all miss u bro specially me in our two shots 😉but trust me something really good is waiting for u.. u r a superb actor and mind blowing person.. inshallah u will get something reallly good ❤️ All the best for ur future chote @i.m.abhishekk."
+Aly shared a picture snapped with Abhishek and wrote, "We all miss u bro specially me in our two shots 😉but trust me something really good is waiting for u.. u r a superb actor and mind blowing person.. inshallah u will get something reallly good ❤️ All the best for ur future chote @i.m.abhishekk." - (sic)

 Abhishek Too Is Missing His Team

 Abhishek too, commented on Aly's post, "Miss you moree bhaiya.
 And thank you so much bhaiya for all the blessings.
-Really missing you all really."
-On the other hand, Aly's post got positive comments on Abhishek's character!
+Really missing you all really." - (sic).
+Aly's post got positive comments on Abhishek's character!
 Fans didn't want his character to end.

 Usha Rana To Replace Shahnaz Rizwan